-The depth of surge ranges (MOM surge heights minus the ground elevations) are provided as GIS shape files and graphically displayed.
-The maps consist of base maps (1:24000) including topographic, hydrographic and highway files (updated using 2014 county and state highway data).
-Detailed shoreline and depth of surge ranges for each category of storm were determined using the region's geographic information system.
+The surge inundation limits (MOM surge heights minus the ground elevations) are provided as GIS shape files and graphically displayed.
+The maps consist of base maps (1:24000) including topographic, hydrographic and highway files.
+Detailed shoreline and storm tide limits for each category of storm were determined using the region's geographic information system.

-The purpose of the maps contained in this Atlas is to reflect a worst probable scenario of the hurricane surge depth possibilities and to provide a basis for determining the hurricane evacuation zones and vulnerability analyses.
-While the depth of surge delineations include the addition of an astronomical mean high tide and tidal anomaly, it should be noted that the data reflects only stillwater saltwater flooding.
+The purpose of the maps contained in this Atlas is to reflect a worst probable scenario of the hurricane storm tide inundation and to provide a basis for the hurricane evacuation zones and study analyses.
+While the storm tide delineations include the addition of an astronomical mean high tide and tidal anomaly, it should be noted that the data reflects only stillwater saltwater flooding.
 Local processes such as waves, rainfall and flooding from overflowing rivers, are usually included in observations of storm tide height, but are not surge and are not calculated by the SLOSH model.
 It is incumbent upon local emergency management officials and planners to estimate the degree and extent of freshwater flooding as well as to determine the magnitude of the waves that will accompany the surge.

-Figure 7 provides an index of the map series for Franklin County.
+Figure 7 provides an index of the map series for Jefferson County.

-Figure 7 Atlas Map Index - Franklin County
+Figure 7 Atlas Map Index - Jefferson County

-G. Notes on Surge Depth Ranges
+G. Notes on Storm Tide